jaysportfolio/jaysportfolio.github.io/src/pages/about.md

 title: "About"
 ---

-I'm a writer based out of Boston with 9 years experience in copy, 6 in content design and technical docs.
+I'm a writer based out of Boston (soon!) with 9 years experience in copy, 6 in content design and technical docs.
 I'm open to full-time and contract roles.

 My passions are TTRPGs, writing romance, drawing, and all things medieval.
 I spend most of my time playing video games and yelling (with love) at my toddler (cat).